Blue Pool Road

-Blue Pool Road is a road linking Happy Valley and Wong Nai Chung Gap on Hong Kong Island, Hong Kong.
+Blue Pool Road (Chinese: 藍塘道) is a road linking Happy Valley and Wong Nai Chung Gap on Hong Kong Island, Hong Kong.

 Location

 Blue Pool Road is divided into two sections.
 The first and longest section starts at Wong Nai Chung Road, opposite the southeastern part of Happy Valley Racecourse and continues uphill, until a roundabout at Tai Hang Road.
 The second section starts Tai Hang Road and continues uphill and ends in a dead end.

 History

 The road was previously occupied by Wong Nai Chung Village (黃泥涌村), which was settled by the Ngs (吳) and Yips (葉), both Hakkas from the Mainland, before British Colonization on Hong Kong Island.
 It was located part-way up the slope that Blue Pool Road follows today and below today's Village Road.
 Wong Nai Chung Village was replaced with residential buildings in the 1920s, as a consequence of urban development.

 The street is named after the former "Blue Pool", a natural feature near the former Wong Nai Chung Village, in which people could bathe until around World War I. The Pool was fed by the Wong Nai Chung river, which then flowed into Victoria Harbour.

 During the Battle of Hong Kong, troops of the Hong Kong Volunteer Defence Corps took part in the battle for Wong Nai Chung Gap on 18–20 December 1941, and held several positions, including at Blue Pool Road.
 On 22 December 1941, a massacre of Chinese civilians by Japanese troops occurred at Blue Pool Road.
 About 30 civilians were killed at Blue Pool Road during the Battle of Hong Kong.